NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 % How to Read the New Schema

-The way `new_registry.rnc` is structured is based on the structure of an existing and successful schema: the DocBook 5.x RelaxNG schema.
-The goal with this structure is ease of extensibility.
+The layout of `new_registry.rnc` is based on the layout of an existing and successful schema: the DocBook 5.x RelaxNG schema.
+The goal with this layout is ease of extensibility.

 RelaxNG has a [comprehensive way of externally referencing a schema](http://books.xmlschemata.org/relaxng/relax-CHP-10.html) when building a new one.
 This allows one to augment or override elements of one schema via inclusion.
 However, to take the best advantage of it, the source schema needs to be built in a certain way.